 is real, without loss of generality.
-We work in units where the shot noise set by the variance of the vacuum equals $\tfrac12$, and find that -- to leading order, ignoring $O(\varepsilon^2)$ terms -- of the first four central moments, only the third differs from the values expected from a zero-mean normal distribution, namely $\braket{x_\theta^3 } = \sqrt{3} \varepsilon \eta \cos 3 \theta$ \cite{chang2020observation}.
+We adopt units in which the shot noise set by the variance of the vacuum equals $\tfrac12$, and we find that -- to leading order, ignoring $O(\varepsilon^2)$ terms -- of the first four central moments, only the third differs from the values expected from a zero-mean normal distribution; in particular, we have $\braket{x_\theta^3 } = \sqrt{3} \varepsilon \eta \cos 3 \theta$ \cite{chang2020observation}.

-To maximize the effects of the triplet component $\ket{\text{III}}$ in the PDF above and to maximize any deviation from Gaussian statistics in any quadrature measurement, it is necessary to optimize the local oscillator overlap $\eta$.
+To maximize the effects of the triplet component $\ket{\text{III}}$ in the PDF above, and to maximize any deviation from Gaussian statistics in any quadrature measurement, it is necessary to optimize the local oscillator overlap $\eta$.
 As we show below, near-optimal local oscillators can be obtained from the pseudo-Schmidt functions introduced in Eq.~\eqref{eq:dm}.

 To identify the optimal local oscillator for the detection of triplets, we implement two distinct optimization routines: gradient descent and basin hopping algorithms.
 Both methods are minimization algorithms; in this case, maximizing $\eta$ is equivalent to minimizing $-\eta$.
 Gradient descent updates the parameters of $g(\omega)$ in the direction of the gradient of $-\eta$.
 Convergence is reached when the gradient norm $||\partial_g \eta||$ is sufficiently small, indicating a local optimum \cite{nocedal2006quasi}.
 In contrast, basing hopping is a global optimization method.
 At each iteration, a local minimization is performed, followed by a small random perturbation of the solution.
 This allows the algorithm to escape and refine local minima until a global optimum is found \cite{wales1997global}.
 In both methods, the final gradient norm $||\partial_g \eta||$ serves as an indicator of convergence.